Can I Get Pregnant After A Hysterectomy?

 There is, however, a minute chance that during the ovulation process, the egg will be released and fertilized by a sperm.
-These very rare cases of pregnancy after a hysterectomy are so-called “ectopic pregnancies”, where the fertilized egg will attach to the abdominal wall, or some other organ such as the biowel, bladder, ovary, or even the liver.
+These very rare cases of pregnancy after a hysterectomy are so-called “ectopic pregnancies”, where the fertilized egg will attach to the abdominal wall, or some other organ such as the bowel, bladder, ovary, or even the liver.
+This will not result in a live birth and can, in fact, be life threatening.
 If the fetus finds a blood supply sufficient to maintain growth for the first few weeks, it may grow further.
-This situation can be lif-threatening because the pregnancy may rupture and there could be sevvere bleeding which can only be stopped by surgery.
-Detecting this type of pregnancy is difficult due to the fact that the woman may not be having periods due to the hysterectomy.
-Abdominal pain and bleeding may lead the female to the doctor where the pregnancy will need to surgically removed to save mom’s life.
+The pregnancy may rupture and there could be severe bleeding which can only be stopped by surgery.
+Detecting this type of pregnancy is not always easy.
+Abdominal pain and bleeding may lead a woman to the doctor where the pregnancy will need to surgically removed to save her life.

-However, if the woman has had only one ovary or one fallopian tube removed and the uterus remains intact, there is a great chance that she will become pregnant in the future.
+However, if the woman has had one ovary or one fallopian tube removed and the uterus remains intact, there is a great chance that she will become pregnant in the future.
 Only one ovary and one fallopian tube is needed to release an egg to be fertilized.
-While this form of ovary removal is normally not defined as a true hysterectomy, many women feel the removal of an ovary or fallopian tube could be a hysterectomy.
+While this form of ovary removal is normally not defined as a true hysterectomy, many women feel the removal of an ovary or fallopian tube could be considered a hysterectomy.

-Total Removal of the Ovaries and Fallopian Tubes
+Total Removal Of The Ovaries And Fallopian Tubes